Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 There are many ways to sell flatware.
 The one you choose will depend on several factors, including how quickly you need money, how fast you want your pieces sold and how much you hope to earn.

-In alphabetical order, here are some of the most popular places people use to sell flatware.
+In alphabetical order, here are some of the most popular places people sell flatware.

 1. Auction Houses